makerdao/community/governance/polls/Nexo Institutional Vaults Onboarding - October 11, 2021.md

 #### Subsequent Six Months
 * The Growth Core Unit will facilitate discussions to determine parameters for the subsequent six months prior to the expiry date.
 * If the expiry date passes, the previous risk parameters and operating conditions will persist until changed by MakerDAO.
-* The Stability Fee will only increase by a maximum of 1% for months 7-12 from migration so long as the 'Exceptional Conditions' listed below are not met.
+* The Stability Fee will only increase by a maximum of 1% for months 7-12 from migration so long as none of the 'Exceptional Conditions' listed below are met.

 #### Exceptional Conditions
 * The difference in Stability Fee between INST-ETH-NEXO and ETH-A is more than X.